dav-sap/report-pwa/README.md

 # My First Progressive Web App

-## An application to report your working status for each day.

 The App is hosted on my Firebase account.
 The firebase server is using the `Build` folder for the `index.html` file (`.css`, `.js` etc.) it's using.